-- certain AQL functions such as WITHIN() or FULLTEXT() do utilize indexes internally, but their use is not mentioned in the query explanation for functions in general.
+- certain AQL functions such as within() or fullize indexes internally, but their use is not mentioned in the query explanation for functions in general.
 These functions will raise query errors (at runtime) if no suitable index is present for the collection in question. - the query optimizer will in general pick one index per collection in a query.
 It can pick more than one index per collection if the FILTER condition contains multiple branches combined with logical OR.
 For example, the following queries can use indexes:

-The two OR s in the first query will be converted to an IN list, and if there is a suitable index on value1, it will be used.
-The second query requires two separate indexes on value1 and value2 and value2 and will use them if present.
+The two or s in the first query will be converted to an IN list, and if there is a suitable index on value1, it will be used.
+The second query requires two separate indexes on value1 and value2 and will use them if present.
 The third query can use the indexes on value1 and value2 when they are sorted.